johannheyne/advanced-custom-fields-table-field/acf-table/readme.txt

 However, only when activated as a plugin will updates be available.

 = Plugin =
-1. Copy the 'acf-table' folder into your plugins folder
+1. Copy the "advanced-custom-fields-table-field" folder into your plugins folder
 2. Activate the plugin via the Plugins admin page

 = Include =
-1. Copy the 'advanced-custom-fields-table-field' folder into your theme folder.
+1. Copy the "advanced-custom-fields-table-field" folder into your theme folder.
 2. Edit your functions.php file and add the following code to include the field:

 `
 include_once( 'advanced-custom-fields-table-field/acf-table.php' );
 `
-3. Make sure the path is correct to include the acf-table.php file
+3. Make sure the path is correct to include the acf-table.php file.

 == Screenshots ==